Post Production - High End Commercial Retouching & Compositing

 Behind the scenes look at a consumer electronics product photography bluetooth speaker photo shoot with photographer Brian Rodgers Jr at Digital Art That Rocks.
 This video showcases a layer comp time lapse of the retouching process. ©Brian Rodgers Jr. All Rights Reserved.

-Product Retouching For Consumer Tech Brands.
 “Hurricane Speaker.”
-At Digital Art That Rocks™, producing creative product photography is what it’s all about!
+At Digital Art That Rocks™, crafting creative, well produced product photography is what it’s all about!
 This image was Inspired by the classic rock song by The Scorpions "Rock You Like A Hurricane.”
 I wanted to create a hurricane themed bluetooth speaker hero shot in order to play off of its IPX7 waterproof rating.
-This image was photographed completely in my photography studio using real world, practical effects then artfully blended and composited together in Photoshop.
+This image was photographed in my photography studio using real world, practical liquid splash effects then artfully blended together through creative frame compositing in Photoshop.
 The liquid splashes were all shot on set using a variety of splash sculpting tools.
-Creating an image like this requires making a complete mess in the studio.
+Creating an image like this requires making a complete mess in the studio, but the results are totally worth it.

 In post-production, first and foremost, a lot of time and attention goes into making a clean product photo by removing unwanted dust and other imperfections caused during the manufacturing process.
 Once the product is clean and flawless, I started blended multiple frames together in order to create the seamless composite image that I saw in my minds eye.
 When finishing an image, I’m always looking the impacts that color can make.
 I’m always looking for striking color harmonies to integrate throughout my work.
 While it’s important to start with a color corrected file as a starting point, color grading plays a huge role in the overall vibe of the finished image.
 And having knowledge in color theory is of utmost importance.
 To finish this image off, I created the hurricane cloud with a custom brush that I made in Photoshop.